Italian Consulate Houston – 4 Easy Steps to Apply for Italy Schengen Visa

 Step 1: Making an appointment

 When you book your appointment, remember to apply in plenty of time.
-The Italian consulate in Houston takes up to 2 weeks to process visa applications and you can apply up to 12 weeks in advance of your trip.
-If you cannot get an appointment, you should keep checking the booking system for cancellations.
+The Italian consulate in Houston takes up to 2 weeks to process visa applications.
+However, during the months of May, June, July, August, September and December the request for visas increase.
+The consulate recommends you apply at least 3 weeks in advance during these months because the processing time can take 2-3 weeks.
+You can apply up to 6 months in advance of your trip, so the earlier the better!

 Making appointments with the embassy or visa application center is generally free and can be done yourself.
 However, If you are running short of time or not sure which consulate to apply to or have no idea on how to get this done yourself then not to worry, we will make the appointment for you for a small service fee!